 Starting two RV’s air conditioners without EasyStarts installed can cause a power spike of 40 amps or more.
 This wouldn’t be good when connected to a standard 30-amp campground pedestal or when boondocking without a large generator.

-How to Get an EasyStart (or two!) for your RV… and Save!
+How to Get an EasyStart Breeze (or two!) for your RV… and Save!

-We recommend buying your Micro-Air EasyStart soft start modules directly from the factory.
-Be sure to use the code “RVGEEKS” to get $25 off when you do.
-The discount applies to each one you buy, so you can save $50 or $75 if you have two or three air conditioners.
+We recommend purchasing your Micro-Air EasyStart Breeze soft start modules directly from the factory.
+Be sure to use the code “RVGEEKS” when you do to receive $25 off.
+The discount applies to each unit you buy (either the standard model or the Bluetooth version), so you can save $50 or $75 if you have two or three air conditioners.

-Run your A/C from a small, portable generator OR run two A/C units on a 30-amp connection.
-By reducing the start-up current needed to get your A/C compressor running, the EasyStart 364 keeps you...Show More
+Run your RV's air conditioner from a small, portable generator OR run two A/C units on a 30-amp connection.
+By reducing the start-up current needed to get your A/C's compressor running, the EasyStart Breeze keeps you cool!

-Run your A/C from a small, portable generator OR run two A/C units on a 30-amp connection.
-By reducing the start-up current needed to get your A/C compressor running, the EasyStart 364 keeps you cool!
+Run your RV's air conditioner from a small, portable generator OR run two A/C units on a 30-amp connection.
+By reducing the start-up current needed to get your A/C's compressor running, the EasyStart Breeze keeps you cool!

 Watch our EasyStart installation video

-Get $25 off each Micro-Air EasyStart 364 you buy factory direct using the code listed here.
+Get $25 off each Micro-Air EasyStart Breeze you buy factory direct using the code listed here.

 Show LessDIY or RV Tech for Installation

-Installing a Micro-Air EasyStart isn’t as complicated as one might think.
-Of course, if you’d rather not DIY this project, a mobile tech or service center should be able to help you out.
+Installing a Micro-Air EasyStart Breeze isn’t as complicated as you might think.
+Of course, if you’d rather not do it yourself, a mobile tech or service center should be able to help you out.
 We just recommend that you read online reviews when selecting your mechanic.

-If you feel confident in your electrical abilities and handyperson skills, there are a few things you’ll need to install your Micro-Air EasyStart!
+If you feel confident in your electrical abilities and handyperson skills, there are a few things you’ll need to install your Micro-Air EasyStart Breeze!
 They include:

 - Multimeter